 PolyU staff can also use VPN to ensure quick access to library e-resources.
 Please refer to ITS' VPN set up guide for details.

 Interim Free E-Resources

-Many publishers are offering some or all of their resources for free access during the COVID-19 Pandemic period.
+Many publishers are offering some or all of their resources for free access during the pandemic period.
 Visit this page to view the list of these resources.

 Resource List on Learn@PolyU

 Resource List provides students with easy access to reading materials prescribed by instructors for particular module right inside the Learn@PolyU course page, including books, readings and other online resources.